steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/01_Deploy_Sock_Shop/README.md

 ![sockshop](assets/sockshop.png)

-Run some transactions (Register, Logout, Login, Catalogue, Add to Cart, etc) .
+Play around!
+Run some transactions from the browser (Register, Logout, Login, Catalogue, Add to Cart, etc).

-You can manually register a new account or use one that was created during the previous step:
+You can manually register a new account or log in with one that was created during the previous step:

 `username : perform`